digitallawyer/openlegaldictionary/_definitions/extenuating-circumstances.md

 title: Extenuating Circumstances
 permalink: "/definitions/extenuating-circumstances.html"
-body: Such as render a delict or crime less aggra-vated, heinous, or reprehensible than lt would otherwise be, or teud to palliate or lessen lts guilt Such circumstances may or-
+body: Such as render a delict or crime less aggra-vated, heinous, or reprehensible than it would otherwise be, or teud to palliate or lessen lts guilt Such circumstances may or-
 published_at: '2018-07-07'
 layout: post